ANUSA Legal Service Charter

 Access to the Law is Everyone’s Right

-The ANUSA Legal Service provides support to a diversity of ANU students, including students represented by the ANUSA Departments and support groups: including the BIPOC, Disabilities, Indigenous, International Students, Mature Age Students, Queer* and Women’s Departments.
+The ANUSA Legal Service provides support to a diversity of ANU students, including students represented by the ANUSA Departments and support groups: including the BIPOC, Disabilities, Indigenous, International Students, Mature Age Students, Queer* and Women’s Departments and students with family responsibilities.

 Whatever your background, you are welcome to seek legal advice and legal support.